Hosted by site sponsor WebMate.

 Photo Credit: Other World Computing (USB-C Travel Dock E)

-The Anker adapter provides a Gigabit Ethernet port, an HDMI port, a USB-C port, two USB 3.0 (USB-A) ports, and a USB-C power passthrough port whereas the OWC Travel Dock provides a Gigabit Ethernet port, an HDMI 2.0 port, two USB 3.2 (Type-A) ports, an SD card reader, and a USB-C power passthrough port.
+The OWC Travel Dock provides a Gigabit Ethernet port, an HDMI 2.0 port, two USB 3.2 (Type-A) ports, an SD card reader, and a USB-C power passthrough port.

-For seriously fast connectivity, OWC also sells its own brand Thunderbolt 3 10G Ethernet Adapter that you can be connected via its Thunderbolt / USB 4 ports.
-This adapter, in turn, makes it possible to connect the Apple Silicon MacBook Pro to a high-performance wired network up to ten times faster than Gigabit Ethernet.
+For seriously fast connectivity, there also is the OWC Thunderbolt 10G Ethernet Adapter.
+Now in its second revision with a ruggedized case and a removable cable, this adapter makes it possible to connect the Apple Silicon MacBook Pro to a high-performance wired network up to ten times faster than Gigabit Ethernet.

 What type of power connector does the Apple Silicon MacBook Pro use?
 Is it compatible with "MagSafe" power connectors?